"Nov. 6, 2012 -- The FDA has approved Pfizer's Xeljanz (tofacitinib), a first-of-its-kind treatment for rheumatoid arthritis.

 |Of responders, proportion with 3 or more active joints (n)||50% (1)||21% (4)||40% (17)|

 The results of the components of the ACR response criteria for Study IV are shown in Table 7.
-Similar results were observed in Studies I, II, III, and V.
+Similar results were observed for XELJANZ in Studies I, II, III, V, and VI.

 |Baseline||Month 3a||Baseline||Month 3a||Baseline||Month 3a|

 |Number of tender joints (0-68)||24 (14)||13 (14)||23 (15)||10 (12)||23 (13)||18 (14)|